godaddy-icfp/ICFP2017/README.md

 Show replayer/index.html in a browser, paste the log in the replay information box and press the replay button.

+## Running a server locally

+Use python
+pip install flask
+pip install gevent
+pip install flask-sockets

+cd puntfx/puntfxsvr
+python server.py

+NOTES:
+Only supports sample.json right now.
+I'll add more maps on.

+## Running a client and connecting locally
+Load in your browser puntfx/index.html
+It is already configured to connect to localhost:5000 Ignore the port for the game - the local server supports only one game

 ## Overview notes

 ![Notes](Notes.png)